NYULibraries/nyucore/README.md

 ## Records
 An `NyuCore::Record` is a collection of `NyuCore::Fields`.

+## Readers
+Often, we have records that are not NYUCore, but that we'd like to turn into NYUCore.
+[`Citero`](https://github.com/NYULibraries/citero-jruby) is one option for this transformation, but since it's currently tied JRuby, we'll transform with `NyuCore::Readers`, for MAXIMUM FLEXIBILITY :unlock:.

+`Readers` are instantiated with an appropriate input parameter (usually one of a filename, a String of input data or an IO object).

+`Readers` convert to an Array of NYUCore with the `#to_ary` instance method.

+If you're developing an XML `Reader`, please use the [`multi_xml` :gem:](https://github.com/sferik/multi_xml), for MAXIMUM FLEXIBILITY :unlock:.

 ## Versioning
 We try to use [semantic versioning](http://semver.org/), major versions may break your :poop: